junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas has to nod faintly.

-"Not even if I'm dying or whatever, and he says that's the only way to bring me back," Dean amends.
+"Not even if *I*'m dying or whatever, and he says that's the only way to bring me back," Dean amends.

-Cas widens his eyes, his temper rising quickly.
+Cas widens his eyes, his temper rising heated tremendously quickly.
 "Dean!
-You can't ask that --"
+You can't ask me that --"

 Dean ignores his protest.
 "Cas," he says in a calm voice, low, but so much underlying pleading tone.
-"Promise me?"
+"Please?"
+He might as well be praying.

 Cas glares at him.
 "You're just being unreasonable."
 He turns and ready to move toward the back stage.